bcwood/alaskahikesearch-11ty/hikes/exit-glacier-and-harding-icefield.md

 milesOneWay: 4.5
 milesFromAnchorage: 112.0
 directionsFromAnchorage: just north of the Seward city limits
 elevationGain:
 seasonDescription: July to September; expect snow at higher elevations as well as extremely windy and cold conditions (especially in September).
 mapFilename: exit-glacier-topo.jpg
 topoFilename:
 elevationFilename:
 gpxFilename:
 bannerImage: exit-glacier-banner
 attachments:
   - slug: exit-glacier-1
     description: Walking on the icefield.
 Photo by Frank Baker.
   - slug: exit-glacier-2
     description: Resting on the icefield.
 Photo by Frank Baker.
   - slug: exit-glacier-3
     description: Crevasses.
 Photo by Katriina Ervest.
   - slug: exit-glacier-4
     description: Exit Glacier.
 Photo by Katriina Ervest.
   - slug: exit-glacier-5
     description: New snow.
 Photo by Phil Armitage.
   - slug: exit-glacier-6
     description: Exit Glacier
   - slug: exit-glacier-7
     description: First glimpse
   - slug: exit-glacier-8
     description: Glacier's terminus
   - slug: exit-glacier-9
     description: Glacier's terminus
   - slug: exit-glacier-10
     description: Harding Icefield.
   - slug: exit-glacier-11
     description: Exit Glacier Valley.
 Photo by Ross Timm.
   - slug: exit-glacier-12
     description: Harding Icefield.
 Photo by Ross Timm.
   - slug: exit-glacier-13
     description: Harding Icefield.
 Photo by Jon B.
 trailheads:
   - name: Exit Glacier Trailhead
     latitude: 60.1844102
     longitude: -149.65303
-tags: ['hikes', 'kenai-fjords-national-park']
+tags: ["hikes", "kenai-fjords-national-park"]
 layout: layouts/hike.njk
 ---

-***One of the best day hikes in Alaska!***
+**_One of the best day hikes in Alaska!_**

 If you are visiting the area, I would put this at the top of my list - no kidding!

 This is the hike that clinched it for me to move up here.
-Mostly vertical, it can be a real A** whupper, but ohhhhh, the reward is sooooo worth it.
+Mostly vertical, it can be a real A\*\* whupper, but ohhhhh, the reward is sooooo worth it.
 The scenery is incredible as you hike up the mountain and get increasingly better views of the glacier and the Kenai Mountains.
 And then you get to the top where you will see the incredible Harding Icefield.
 Words cannot describe it.
 You'll feel like you're on the top of the world!

 The chance of seeing bear, dall sheep, mountain goats, and eagles is extremely high.